Joint Inference of Diffusion and Structure in Partially Observed Social Networks Using Coupled Matrix Factorization: Numerical and Simulation Results

-\\(4) Can the learned latent factors be used for classification problems?
-Each node and cascade can be represented with an embedded $D \times 1$ vector.
-LFR100 and LFR400 datasets have four and six ground-truth embedded community structures, respectively.
-We visualized the network nodes from the learned matrix $\mathbf{X}$ and $\mathbf{U}$ with the color of their communities as shown in Figures \eqref{fig:LFR100-X}, \eqref{fig:LFR100-U}, \eqref{fig:LFR400-X}, and \eqref{fig:LFR400-U}, by using the PCA and t-SNE methods \cite{tsne2008visualizing}.
-As illustrated in the figure, the embedded learned features of nodes are exactly separated in space according to their community labels, while we did not consider any assumption on the community structure in DiffStru.
-Despite node classification, we do not have any ground-truth for comparing the cascades classifications, but their embedded vectors based on the learned matrix $\mathbf{Y}$ is shown in Figures \eqref{fig:LFR100-Y} and \eqref{fig:LFR400-Y}. \\ (5) What is the impact of the removal rate on the performance of DiffStru?
-We investigated this issue on the LFR100 dataset.
-First, keeping the complete diffusion information, we examined the effect of link removal in the output of link mining.
-In this scenario, there were no test for cascades.
+\\(5) What is the impact of the removal rate on the performance of DiffStru?\\ We investigated this issue on the LFR100 dataset.
+First, keeping the complete diffusion information, we examined the effect of link removal on the output of link mining.
+In this scenario, there was no test for cascades.
 The infection times estimator was tested in the training set of cascades.
-We randomly chose $203$ samples of links from the structure network for test, and then in experiments, we decreased the number of observations to find out the impact of link observation on the performance of the method, as shown in Figure \eqref{fig:removelink}.
-Second, using the full observed graph of nodes, we tested the different missing rates in the data of cascades.
-We chose $1655$ activities as test and did the experiments on the various number of observations.
+We randomly chose $203$ samples of links from the structure network for the test.
+Then in experiments, we decreased the number of observations to find out the impact of link observation on the method's performance, as shown in Fig. \eqref{fig:removelink}.
+Second, we tested the different missing rates in the cascade data using the full observed graph of nodes.
+We chose $1655$ activities as a test and did the experiments on various observations.
 Here, we evaluated cascade information, and there were no missing links for testing.
-In Figure \eqref{fig:removecascade}, the performance of DiffStru on the three splits of data is represented.
-RMSE on the training data is almost constant, while it decreases by increasing the number of observations in the test set, including infected and uninfected nodes. \\
+In Fig. \eqref{fig:removecascade}, the performance of DiffStru on the two data splits is represented.
+RMSE on the training data is almost constant while decreasing by increasing the number of observations in the test set.